Mayurifag/yawn/README.md

 ## Roadmap

-* Check if there is a way to output not full commit message but rather token by token in console.
 * Remove verbose mode - it is not needed and complicates code
 * Think of better config handling.
 Current solution is complex.
 Though I also need source of config, koanf seems missing this functionality.
 Plus better init file handling.
 I need to write custom provider for those.
 Maybe koanf rewrite with custom provider.
 * git pull before commit